Spine and Back Pain

 Cause: Ongoing or recurring pain after spinal surgery is extremely frustrating for patients who have undergone a procedure.
 For some, relief never comes; for others, only temporary relief may be experience before the pain returns.
 Often this is called failed spinal surgery, and is sometimes (inaccurately) referred to as Failed Back Surgery Syndrome, or FBSS.
 While it describes the circumstance, it is not an accurate term.
 FBSS is not truly a syndrome.
 Rather, FBSS is a generic phrase describing the failure of surgery to alleviate symptoms or pain.

-Diagnosis: The providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center fully listen to both your current symptoms and conditions, as well as the conditions that led to your initial surgery and your experience since then.
+Diagnosis: The providers at St. Luke’s Medical Center fully listen to both your current symptoms and conditions, as well as the conditions that led to your initial surgery and your experience since then.
 The staff will also carefully review prior medical records and the imaging tests performed both before and after your previous surgery.
 Additional imaging tests may be required to accurately assess your condition.